 They offer a sampling of at least six different wines in their rustic, charming tasting room.
 Also, don’t forget to admire their sculpted garden vineyard.

 Macari vineyards have something to offer for every palate.
 From Sauvignon Blanc Lifeforce to Chardonnay, Merlot to Sparkling, Cabernet Franc to Cabernet Franc Rose, and Bordeaux.

 Recognition and high score earned by the winery are from Wine Advocate, Food & Wine and Time Out New York, The Daily Meal, and medals at the New York Wine & Food Classic.

 Enjoy their top-end blend in their modern and elegant tasting room by admiring the sprawling view of the vineyards.
-They have recently added the luxurious glamping tasting room for the winter season.
+They have recently added a luxurious glamping tasting room for the winter season.

 7. Mccall Wines